Celts to the Crèche

 Barking Abbey’s history: Barking was destroyed by the Vikings in 870, but was reestablished as a Benedictine nunnery in King Edgar’s reign 100 years later with Abbess Wulfhild, whom according to Goscelin, Edgar tried to seduce.
 In medieval times, it became one of the richest and most influential abbeys in England.
 This Abbey was held in such esteem, that the Abbess of Barking Abbey held precedence over all the other Abbesses in England.

-On our long awaited, first trip to England in 1993, my husband and I had just gotten off the airplane and we were taking the double decker tour bus around the City of London.
-All of a sudden there was a huge explosion that rocked the streets.
+On our long awaited, first trip to England in 1993, my husband and I had just gotten off the airplane on April 24 and we were taking the double decker tour bus around the City of London.
+All of a sudden there was a huge and frightening explosion that rocked the streets that we heard and could feel.
 The tour bus we were on was redirected away from the center of London as the police quickly shut that area down.
 We soon learned that it was an IRA attack that had destroyed the ancient church of St. Ethelburga the Virgin.

 Recent excavations of Barking Abbey have found timber building footings, evidence of weaving and a glass-working furnace, and a range of objects including gold thread, pins, manicure sets, style (used to write on wax tablets), and coins.